loan-broker-cphb/loan-broker/README.md

 .. to do

 ### Internal Loan Broker processes
-We have been using Spring Boot Java application which makes it easier to tied up all the components or start it individually.
+We have been using Spring Boot Java application which makes it easier to tie up all the components or start them individually.
-It basically has everything we need for this project such as amqp and web services dependencies.
+Spring Boot has everything we need for this project, such as `amqp` and web services dependencies.

 **pom.xml**
 ```xml